 How can I keep my pet's water bowl germ free?
+Veterinarians generally recommend that water bowls be

 Veterinarians generally recommend that water bowls be washed daily with warm, soapy water-normally when you change the water.
-Scour the corners, nooks, and crannies of the water dish using a small scrub brush.
+Scour the corners, nooks and crannies of the water dish using a small scrub brush.
 In addition, once a week put water bowls into the dishwasher to sanitize them with hot water.
 In most situations, disinfectants like bleach are not needed; warm, soapy water is all you need to keep your pet's water clean and safe.